BardoQi/Sight/README.md

 ##### Presenter::addFieldMappingByObject(FieldMapping $mapping)

 The function is same as addFieldMapping.
-But you should pass a object of FieldMapping.
+But you should pass an object of FieldMapping.

 see Class FieldMapping.

 ##### Presenter::addFieldMappingList($mapping_list)

 The function is same as addFieldMapping.
-But addFieldMapping only support to add 1 mapping.  addFieldMappingList support to add a array of mappings.
+But addFieldMapping only support to add 1 mapping.  addFieldMappingList support to add an array of mappings.

-The array formatter is :
+The array formatter is:

 ```php